This post may contain affiliate links. Please read our disclosure for more info.

 - Ground your feet towards the floor and activate your legs so your knee caps slightly lift.

 - Lift through your chest and drop your shoulders.
 Breathe here for 15 breaths.

 Tip: Your body should stay active during this pose, even though it seems like a simple pose!
 Your core should be completely engaged, chest forward, and you should be actively grounding all four corners of your feet into the ground.

 - Your body will now be facing the left side of the room.
-Keep your gaze forward over your right fingertips.
+Begin to bend your front leg as much as you can to 90 degrees as you cartwheel your arms open so they are extended towards either side of the room.
+Keep your gaze over your front fingertips.